Sidney Nolan: Career

 In 1951, Nolan moved to London, England.
 He travelled in Europe, spending a year in 1956 painting themes based on Greek Mythology while in Greece.
 In Paris, he studied engraving and lithography with S. W. Hayter at Studio 17t two years there.
 He became friends with the poet Robert Lowell and produced illustrations for some of his books.
 Nolan was a prolific book cover illustrator, his images enhancing the dust jackets of over 70 publications.
 During this period, Nolan's first London solo exhibition occurred at the Whitechapel Gallery between June and July 1957.

+In 1961, Nolan painted a significant series of over 250 Auschwitz works, only recently re-discovered, researched and documented by Nolan scholar Andrew Turley.
+The paintings were Nolan's response to the 1960 capture, and subsequent trial, of Nazi Adolf Eichmann when worldwide media attention reignited awareness of the atrocities committed by Nazi Germany during WWII.
+Nolan subsequently travelled behind the Iron Curtain to Auschwitz on 29 January 1962, at the invitation of Jewish journalist Al Alvarez and Britain’s The Observer newspaper.
+He intended to illustrate an article on the concentration camps by Alvarez but was so overwhelmed by the experience he declined to fulfil the commission on his return.
+The August 2021 exhibition of Holocaust paintings at the Sidney Nolan Trust in Presteigne (United Kingdom), was the first time Nolan's long-hidden Auschwitz work was publicly exhibited, and the first time their dramatic story was told in its entirety.

 In 1965, Nolan completed a large mural (20 m by 3.6 m) depicting the 1854 Eureka Stockade, rendered in jewellery enamel on 1.5 tonnes of heavy gauge copper.
 Nolan employed the "finger-and-thumb" drawing technique of Indigenous Australian sandpainters to create the panoramic scene.
 Commissioned by economist H. C. Coombs, the mural is located at the entrance to the Reserve Bank of Australia's Melbourne office on Collins Street.

 During the period of 1968–1970, Nolan embarked on the creation of a monumental mural entitled Paradise Garden.
 The project consisted of 1,320 floral designs split into three subsections that were created using crayons and dyes.
 The intent of the subsections was to show the lifecycles of plants, starting with the primeval plants emerging from the mud, transitioning to their full burst of colour in springtime, and the completion of the life cycle with the withering plants returning to the earth.

 In England, Nolan attended the Aldeburgh Festival and was encouraged by the organiser and composer Benjamin Britten to show paintings at the festivals.
 He continued to travel widely in Europe, Africa, China and Australia, and even went to Antarctica.

 Death

 Nolan died in London on 28 November 1992 at the age of 75, survived by his wife and two children.
-He was buried in the Eastern part of Highgate Cemetery, London.
+He was buried in the eastern part of Highgate Cemetery, London.